Clinical Research Office. A partnership between Sheffield Teaching Hospitals NHS Foundation Trust and the University of Sheffield

 What does this study involve?

-This study runs for 14 months.
-If you join the study you would come to the Northern General Hospital Clinical Research unit for 15 visits where you will receive injections of an asthma drug called mepolizumab.
+The study has now been shortened and new recruits will be in the study for 5 months.
+If you join the study you would come to the Northern General Hospital Clinical Research unit for 5 visits where you will receive injections of an asthma drug called mepolizumab.
 Three of these visits also include an MRI scan and breathing tests.
+New recruits will finish the study at the week 12 visit shown below.

 How do I find out more?